stratum/fabric-tna/CONTRIBUTING.md

 1. Fork fabric-tna into your personal or organization account via the fork button on GitHub.

 2. Make your code changes.
+Run `make format` to keep the code style consistent.

 3. Pass all tests locally (see [README.md](./README.md)).
 Create new tests for new code.
 Execute the following command in the root directory to run all currently enabled tests: `TODO: add command`